IgniteUI/igniteui-docfx/en/components/navdrawer.md

 > An additional template decorated with `igxDrawerMini` directive can be provided for the alternative [Mini variant](#mini-variant) as closed state.

 > [!NOTE]
 > The Navigation Drawer can float above the content or be pinned alongside it.
-By default the drawer switches between those modes depending on the view-port size.
+By default the drawer switches between those modes depending on the viewport size.
 See [Modes](#modes) for more information.

 To accommodate for the drawer switching modes, a simple flexible wrapper around the two content sections can be styled like so:
 ```css